Home Safety for Seniors

-Check out your heating system.
-In 2007 some 47,196 house fires were caused by a heating system flaw, so keep your furnace in good working order.
+Check out your heating system, since malfunctioning heating systems can lead to house fires.
 Have it checked once a year, and change filters whenever necessary.
 Signs of trouble include soot or carbon deposits inside the furnace, stains or rust on the vents or chimney, or a pilot light that won't stay lit or is an unsteady blue flame.
 Keep small stoves and heaters at a safe distance from flammable materials and furniture.

 Beware of faulty electric cords.
 Replace worn or frayed cords promptly, and never run them under furniture or carpeting.
 If you keep cords out of the way by attaching them to the walls, be sure to use tape, not nails or staples, which can damage cords and present further hazards.
 Make sure three-pronged plugs are used in three-hole outlets or adapters, and see that all outlets have cover plates.
 Excessively warm outlets or switches may be a sign of dangerous wiring: stop using them right away and call an electrician.
 Also, be sure to use light bulbs of no more than the maximum wattage indicated on your light fixtures.

 Be alert to fire hazards.
 Never smoke when you're drowsy or in bed, and use nonflammable nightwear and bedding.
 And no matter how fond you are of your favorite gown or kimono, don't wear long, loose sleeves while cooking.

 How can I prevent falls in my home?

 Falls are the number-one cause of fatal injuries for older people, and even a fracture can put you in the hospital and make it harder to remain independent.
 But the following precautions should dramatically decrease your chances of taking a spill: